 Legendary Murcar Links Golf Club

-Murcar Links Golf Club in Aberdeen, Scotland was once described by Golf Monthly writer Barry Ward as having, fairways 'tighter than a taxman's purse!'
+Murcar Links Golf Club in Aberdeen was once described by Golf Monthly writer Barry Ward as having, fairways 'tighter than a taxman's purse!'
 Its sand hills are legendary and have played a key role in shaping the fairways and greens that are curved around the dunes.
-The views from this links course along the North Sea are as spectacular as the game challenging.
+The views from this links course along the North Sea are as spectacular as the game is challenging.

 Located just five miles north of Aberdeen City Centre, Murcar Links Golf Club is in exalted company.
 It is right next to Royal Aberdeen, and Cruden Bay is only twenty minutes away.
 The three courses are by themselves enough excuse to plan a golf vacation to Scotland.
 The layout of the course is such that Murcar is surrounded by magnificent landscape with views of the North Sea from nearly every hole.
 The elevated tees offer a spectacular view of the Aberdeen City skyline to the south and the unending curved coastline extending to Cruden Bay in the north.